Wade Creek Farm

 Learn to fox walk and be a creature of the forest!
 In this camp we will learn how to live in the woods with help from our animal friends.
 We will spend the week building forts, sneaking in and out of the woods and clearnings, and learning about all the ways animals survive in nature.
 And of course, we will have lots of time to play in the creek, sneak snacks from the garden, and run through the woods searching for our fox friends

 This camp is all about food!
 Yay for food!
-We will spend our days learning about how to grow food in the garden, how to find food in the woods, and how to make delicious concoctions both savory and sweet.
+We will spend our days learning about how food is grown, raised, and gathered on a farm.
+We will spend our days tending to animals, harvesting in the garden, and picking fruits in the food forest.
 Each day we will explore a new type of food, creating teas from the woods, picking berries and making jam, making sauerkraut, and learning to make healthy treats.
 Welcome to the farm kitchen, hope you are hungry...and curious!

 Art from the farm and forest!
 This camp is all about creating art from the natural world, and using the beauty of the farm and forest to guide our explorations.
-We will make handmade paints, mine clay from the creekbed, felt wool from the llamas, press flowers, and more!
+We will make handmade paints, mine clay from the creek bed, felt wool from the llamas, press flowers, make baskets, and more!
 No art experience needed, just an excitement to learn new skills and make the world a joy-filled rainbow!

 Fairies and Gnomes Camp